Ralim/IronOS/Documentation/PowerSources.md

 ### Compatible Devices (QuickCharge for TS80/P)

-The following table is the list of compatible device and remarks when powering up the TS80 through it for both stock firmware from minidso and custom from @ralim.
+The following table is the list of compatible device and remarks when powering up the TS80 through it for both stock firmware from MiniDso and IronOS.
 The list of devices below are primarily taken from [#349](https://github.com/Ralim/ts100/issues/349#issuecomment-449559806)

 | Device Name | Stock FW | IronOS FW |
 |-------------|:--------:|:---------:|